paulkabzz/windows-97/readme.md

 ## Overview

-Paul's website is designed with simplicity and functionality in mind.
+My website is designed with simplicity and functionality in mind.
 It features a clean interface with various interactive elements, inspired by the Windows 97 UI.
 Users can navigate through different sections of the website and interact with certain components, such as folders and a command-line terminal.

 ``` bash
 ├── assets